fossable/goldboot/README.md

 ## goldboot

-`goldboot` simplifies building and deploying golden images to server or desktop environments.
+`goldboot` simplifies building and deploying bare-metal golden images to server or desktop environments.
 This tool is unfinshed and should be used for testing only!

-### CLI

-The goldboot CLI builds and deploys golden images.

-### Registry

-The goldboot registry stores images similar to a docker registry.

-### Boot environment

 ### Getting Started